IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

 ---
 title: Basic RSI strategy
+description: Design, backtest, and optimize a basic RSI strategy
 ---

 # Basic RSI strategy

-One of the main powers of vectorbt is the ability to create and backtest numerous strategy configurations in the blink of an eye.
+One of the main powers of vectorbt (PRO) is the ability to create and backtest numerous strategy configurations in the blink of an eye.
 In this introductory example, we will explore how profitable is the following RSI strategy commonly used by beginners:

 > If the RSI is less than 30, it indicates a stock is reaching oversold conditions and may see
 > a trend reversal, or bounceback, towards a higher share price.
 Once the reversal is confirmed,